Popular Posts

 When that washing machine finally gave up the ghost, a patron of the food bank where my husband was then working told him he had a washing machine in his house that we could have for free.
 This gentleman used to pick up appliances put out for garbage day to repair and then sell.
 From 2007 until the end of 2015, this one served us well.
 Yes, it occasionally did not spin out the second load when two loads were washed back to back, but resettling the damp clothing and turning on the spin cycle again would work just fine.

 At the start of 2015, because we knew it would eventually quit on us, we decided to start saving up for a new washing machine by setting aside $100 per month until we reached our goal.
-At least twice during that period when we had accumulated $300 to $400, we came upon an urgent need and gave away this appliance fund.
+At least twice during that period when we had accumulated $300 to $400, we came upon an urgent need in our community and gave away this appliance fund to help out.
 After the second time it happened, we felt led to stop saving up for a washing machine.

 Last fall, our brother-in-law told us he had a washing machine he did not need.
 Some folks had moved into a house and wanted new appliances even though there was nothing wrong with the existing washer.
 They asked our brother-in-law to please take away the washing machine and give it a good home.